mdn/content/files/en-us/web/css/layout_cookbook/contribute_a_recipe/index.md

 2. There are two style blocks in the `<head>`.
 The first style block is for things the reader does not need to change to play with the example.
 The second style block contains the items readers might want to play with.
 We typically add all of our CSS from the example into the first block, then choose which sets of rules to move to the second block.
 The rules in the second block should be those that are fundamental to the pattern, perhaps those where a user could make a change to a CSS value and see the pattern update.

 3. You need to add the HTML for your component twice.
-First inside the section with a class of `preview`, then inside the `<textarea>` with the class `playable-html`.
+First, inside the section with a class of `preview`, then inside the `<textarea>` with the class `playable-html`.

 4. Your editable CSS, from the second block in the head, must also be copied into the `playable-css` section.